Frequently Asked Questions

 What data types can Tag.bio load?

-Tag.bio data nodes deploy instantly as turnkey solutions on top of common schemas in healthcare and life sciences, e.g. electronic health records, clinical trials, and public data schemas (e.g. TCGA).
+Tag.bio data products deploy instantly as turnkey solutions on top of common schemas in healthcare and life sciences, e.g. electronic health records, clinical trials, and public data schemas (e.g. TCGA).
 However, most organizations have data formatted in specialized schemas or file structures – and stored in file systems, databases, data warehouses and data lakes.
-The data mapping layer of each Tag.bio data node can be customized to load data from any single or combination of tabular data sources – e.g. CSV, SQL.
+The data mapping layer of each Tag.bio data product can be customized to load data from any single or combination of tabular data sources – e.g. CSV, SQL.

 Do you clean data?

 Not all data, even data of high quality, is analysis-ready.
-To make data analysis-ready, Tag.bio data nodes enable industry-standard data transformations to harmonize data sources – e.g. datetime handling, numeric normalizations, and mapping to common concepts like ICD10 or Gene Ontology.
+To make data analysis-ready, Tag.bio data products enable industry-standard data transformations to harmonize data sources – e.g. datetime handling, numeric normalizations, and mapping to common concepts like ICD10 or Gene Ontology.

 If you require extensive data quality analysis, cleaning and structuring, we can accommodate that in collaboration with trusted service partners.

 The Tag.bio platform has a low-code data mapping/configuration layer which extracts data from tabular data sources (e.g. CSV, SQL), and can either instantly load data as-is, or perform industry-standard joins and transformations to make data analysis-ready.
-If your data source is stored in an industry-standard system/schema (e.g. OMOP, VCF), Tag.bio provides turnkey data mapping to instantly launch a data node with that data.
+If your data source is stored in an industry-standard system/schema (e.g. OMOP, VCF), Tag.bio provides turnkey data mapping to instantly launch a data product with that data.

 How long does it take to produce a new analysis app?